ush19/wikiViz/README.md

       [implemented, 17dec2022]
 - After making UI for the Python Streamlit app, adding to logs isn't working -- TODO: FIX
 - Beautify front end for Python Streamlit app
+- Make sure errors don't appear in times of too many API requests on Streamlit app
+- Control number of users on Streamlit app
 - Replicate project in R, with WikipediR and igraph and implement front end for R application (Shiny?)
 - Keep current implementation of getting Wikipedia links and calculating shortest path (but comment them out) and develop the logic and functionality from scratch (yes, basically reinvent the wheel)